-Discover the Advanced audio settings on Galaxy phones and tablets
+Discover the Advanced audio settings on Galaxy devices

-Bluetooth headphones and speakers have become increasingly popular thanks to their versatility.
-And with your Galaxy device's awesome Bluetooth audio settings, now they can be even more adaptable.
+Bluetooth headphones and speakers have become increasingly popular thanks to their versatility, and with your Galaxy device's awesome Bluetooth audio settings, now they can be even more adaptable.
 You can connect wireless headphones, adjust the sound to match your preferences, and even listen to audio on separate speakers.
 Check out the latest Samsung Bluetooth headphones and speakers on our website.

 Connect multiple Bluetooth headphones

 You can connect multiple pairs of Bluetooth headphones to your phone in case one pair dies or you forget a pair at home.
-You can even listen on two different headsets simultaneously with Dual audio, available in the Media panel.
+You can even listen on two different headsets at once using the Dual audio features.

 From Settings, tap Connections, and then tap Bluetooth.
-Make sure the Bluetooth feature is turned on.
+Make sure the Bluetooth feature is enabled.
 If it’s on, a list of available Bluetooth devices should appear.
-Tap the name of the headphones you want to pair and then follow the on-screen instructions.
-Once they are paired, follow the same steps for your friend’s headphones.
+Tap the name of the headphones you want to pair, and then follow the on-screen instructions.
+Once they are paired, follow the same steps for the second pair of headphones.

 Note: Make sure the headphones are in pairing mode while you are performing the setup.

 We all hear sound differently.
-With Sound Personalization, you can choose the type of sound that works best for you.
+With the Adapt sound option, you can choose the type of sound that works best for you.
 Please be aware that headphones must be connected to the phone in order to use parts of this feature.

-Tap Sound quality and effects again, and then tap Adapt sound.
+Tap Sound quality and effects, and then tap Adapt sound.

 If needed, tap Allow, and then choose your age group.

-To hear a preview of the different options, tap the gear icon and then follow the on-screen instructions.
+To hear a preview of the different options, tap the Settings icon (the gear), tap Preview, and then follow the on-screen instructions.

 You can also create a sound profile based on your own hearing ability.
-Tap Personalize your sound, and then tap Start.
+Tap Test my hearing, and then tap Start.

 Follow the on-screen instructions to take a hearing test and create your very own sound profile.